ATTRACTING, MOTIVATING AND RETAINING KEY STAFF – EMPLOYEE SHARE SCHEMES

 Companies that do not qualify for any of the share schemes set out above, or who consider them too restrictive, may consider implementing their own bespoke share option plans.
 These are often referred to as ‘unapproved share option plans’, as they are not HMRC approved and do not, therefore, derive the tax benefits that HMRC approved schemes such as EMI do.

 Unlike CSOP and EMI plans, there are no statutory restrictions on the quantity or value of options granted to employees, nor any restrictions on the size of the company granting the options.
 That is not to say, however, that a company cannot choose to impose its own restrictions as part of an unapproved share option plan, such as on the percentage of share capital an employee can obtain through their options and who is eligible to participate.

 How we can help

-We regularly assist businesses, both small and large, to prepare and implement share option schemes.
+Our Corporate team regularly assist businesses, both small and large, to prepare and implement share option schemes.